robenkleene/design-references/blender/blender-rendering.md

 ![Path Tracing](assets/blender-path-tracing.gif)

-#### Rasterization
+#### Rasterisation

-Rasterization works by projecting the faces of a model onto the pixels that make up a 2D image.
-Rasterization isn't as accurate because it works with pixel information rather than simulating light.
-Rasterization is fast.
+Rasterisation works by projecting the faces of a model onto the pixels that make up a 2D image.
+Rasterisation isn't as accurate because it works with pixel information rather than simulating light.
+Rasterisation is fast.

 ## Notes